perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 4 - Deploying and Managing DNS and Group Policy.md

 > - Secondary DNS servers unable to fully replace functions of primary DNS
 > - Only authorized DNS can request zone data transfer from master
 > - Replication process also protects transfer data using both authentication and encryption schemes

+### DNS Query
+- Client request local DNS for a name to IP address resolution
+- <u>Local DNS gives an immediate answer when:</u>
+	- The authoritative server for the particular domain
+	- Local DNS has the required information from its cache
+- <u>When DNS does not have the answer:</u>